Mavic Cosmic Ultimate II Review

 This one is tricky for the Mavics.
 They use tough carbon throughout the shoe, but in their upper, they use their ErgoFit 3D mesh that could be vulnerable to tearing sooner than tougher materials like the Sidis' Techpro Microfiber upper.
 They also don't have a replaceable toe pad, which leaves the outsole and upper open to serious wear after a few years of hard riding.
 Finally, their large vents in the sole could allow rocks and stones to pierce through (we all end up in rocky driveways or gravel-strewn corners from time to time).

 We suggest looking at the Lake CX237 for a tough midlevel shoe that uses more uniform materials.
 But the top durable shoe is the Sidi Wire Vent Carbon, which uses replaceable parts, reinforced upper segments, and better-guarded vents.

 One of the best features of these is their open ventilation and drainage, making them ideal for hot and wet weather.
 They are ideal for climbing and staying in the saddle out on the road for hours.
 They aren't too friendly to walking.

-The Mavics go for $379.95, which is about what you would expect to pay for a stiff carbon sole and a stiff carbon-framed upper.
+The Mavics go for about what you would expect to pay for a stiff carbon sole and a stiff carbon-framed upper.
 We think this is a fair price for those looking for an ultra stiff shoe, though we think it's worth it to just pony up and get the Shimano S-Phyres at this point.

 All in all, these shoes have earned their place in the pro peloton for good reason.
 Their exceptional stiffness and light, tough build deliver everything a gearhead or stats rider could want and they do it at a more sensible asking price than many of the premium pro shoes.
 We think these are the best choice for mid-level racing shoes.